IBM/wd-jdbc-driver/.github/CONTRIBUTING.md

 To navigate our codebase with confidence, read the [README](../README.md) file :confetti_ball:.
 For more information on how we write our markdown files, see "[Using Markdown and Liquid in GitHub Docs](https://docs.github.com/en/contributing/writing-for-github-docs/using-markdown-and-liquid-in-github-docs)."

-Every contributor must make a pull request against `dev` branch.
-All the commits in dev branch will be merged to `main` branch in publishing a new release.

 ### Issues

 #### Create a new issue